Ants and bracket generating distributions in dimension 5 and 6: Rules of motion

 \section{Rules of motion}

-This article is next in the series of papers \cite{nan,agr1,agr,brya,monty,bln,hn,en1,en2} presenting simple nonholonomic mechanical systems which are homogeneous models of various parabolic geometries \cite{Cap}.
+This article is next in the series of papers \cite{nan,agr1,agr,brya,monty,bln}, \cite{hn,en2,en1} presenting simple nonholonomic mechanical systems which are homogeneous models of various parabolic geometries \cite{Cap}.
 The recent examples of such systems included in this series are very good tools to view in physical terms the main concepts of the parabolic geometry theory.
-Rather than model the dynamics of the mechanical systems in question, in our case rather than describing the dynamics of real ants, these papers provide visual examples to illustrate geometry of nonholonomic constraints, and make a direct connection between an abstract mathematical theory (parabolic geometry) and physics (nonholonomic mechanics).
+Rather than model the dynamics of the mechanical systems in question, in our case instead of describing the dynamics of the movements of the ants, these papers provide visual examples to illustrate geometry of nonholonomic constraints, and make a direct connection between an abstract mathematical theory (parabolic geometry) and physics (nonholonomic mechanics).

 Although nonholonomic mechanical systems are only briefly mentioned in the usual classical mechanics university courses there are plenty of them in real life.
 Even those with linear nonholonomic constraints are in abundance: such systems like a skate blade on the plane, a car, trailers, robotic joints and many other man created devices provide examples.
 Also modeling of movements of animals, such as a movement of a snake, or a falling cat, results in studying systems with nonholonomic constraints.